mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200729_r1_O2_ST_tetracycline-sucrose/README.md

 ---
-status: Rejected
+status: Accepted
-reason: experiment not yet completed
+reason: Trends follow the expectations
 ---

-# YYYY-MM-DD Plate Reader Growth Measurement
+# 2020-07-29 Plate Reader Growth Measurement

 ## Purpose
-This experiment aims to measure the growth rate of the *E. coli* strains of interest in media with XX selection.
+Having found the MIC for both tetracycline and sucrose for the unregulated strains now we will assess quantitatively if we can distinguish the growth of different strains.

 ## Strain Information